How To Teach A Kid To Dunk Their Head Under Water

 Teaching the child to clear their eyes by blinking instead of rubbing is key.
-Pure water isn’t found in a pool or a lake – and once soap has been used, it isn’t in a tub, either.
+Pure water isn’t found in a pool or a lake — and if the bathwater is soapy, pure water isn’t in the tub either.
 Rubbing the eyes after water gets in them can make it worse.
 The blinking trick helps kids clear their eyes, or at least helps them think they do.

 “The key is to teach the blinking trick — when water gets close to the eyes, blink three times slowly and then celebrate the accomplishment of getting the eyes wet,” explains Caron.
 “You should never force a child to dunk their head underwater.
 They will do it when they are ready.”

 Older kids can benefit from wetting their head piece-by-piece during bath time.
 Pouring a cup of clear water over each part of the head can help a child get used to the sensation, starting with the shoulders and then moving to the cheeks, closed mouth, ears, nose, and scalp.
-If any water splashes near the eyes, parents should encourage kids to use the blinking trick and then celebrate and congratulate them on how well they handled it.
 In a pool, parents can pour water over their own shoulders, cheeks, and mouth as a way to build trust.

-Once they ready, there’s a number of games to play with a child to help them get comfortable under the water.
-Teaching them to blow bubbles under the water with just their mouth, and then their whole face.
-Having them identify how many fingers Dad is holding under the water, or having them reach for small toy or rings in the pool, all encourage kids to submerge and give them something to focus on other than the new sensation of being underwater.
+Once a kid is ready, there’s a number of games to play with a child to help them get comfortable under the water: Teaching them to blow bubbles or having them reach for small toy or rings in the pool.
+Such fun pastimes all encourage kids to submerge and give them something to focus on other than the new sensation of being underwater.

 Confidence in the water isn’t the same as a skill; it only allows the skill to be developed.
 The kids still need to actually learn to swim.
 It’s still important to supervise while letting them explore — even good swimmers can get into trouble — and there’s other stuff to worry about in a pool.
 But parents shouldn’t worry too much.
 Kids can pick up on their parents’ uneasiness.